ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

  - `StockSuggestion`s
     - `date` is optional (and frankly discouraged), defaults to the current time

-This returns the created object as if it had been returned by the `/view/` endpoint.
+This returns the created object as if it had been requested at the `/view/` endpoint.

 #### `POST /delete/`

 Deletes the given object.
 This also takes a session key, and will return an authentication error if the given key doesn't have the proper permission to delete the given object.
-Returns an object of the form:
+If it is successful, returns an object of the form:

 ```
 {"success": "The object was successfully deleted"}